getpelican/pelican/docs/settings.rst

 Logging
 =======

-Sometimes, useless lines of log appears while the generation occurs.
-Finding **the** meaningful error message in the middle of tons of annoying log outputs can be quite tricky.
-To be able to filter out all useless log messages, Pelican comes with the ``LOG_FILTER`` setting.
+Sometimes, a long list of warnings may appear during site generation.
+Finding the **meaningful** error message in the middle of tons of annoying log output can be quite tricky.
+In order to filter out redundant log messages, Pelican comes with the ``LOG_FILTER`` setting.

-``LOG_FILTER`` should be a list of tuples ``(level, msg)``, each of them being composed of the logging level (up to warning) and the message to be ignored.
+``LOG_FILTER`` should be a list of tuples ``(level, msg)``, each of them being composed of the logging level (up to ``warning``) and the message to be ignored.
-Simply populate the list with the logs you want to hide and they will be filtered out.
+Simply populate the list with the log messages you want to hide, and they will be filtered out.

 For example: ``[(logging.WARN, 'TAG_SAVE_AS is set to False')]``